layerml/onboarding-project/onboarding-project/README.md

     - *order_features*: Total of 5 order features are generated

-- **Goal:** Predict customer churn for the Brazilian e-commerce company-Olist based on first order experience
+- **Goal:** Predict customer churn for the Brazilian e-commerce company-Olist users based on their first order experience

 - **Definition of churn:** If a user is not going to order again in the next 365 days right after its first order